BCarlosH/NavigationBarBaseApp/README.md

 # NavigationBarBaseApp

-Short sample from a bottom navigation bar.
-Android Java
+A short sample from a Bottom Navigation bar.
+It's implemented with Java and the library AndroidAnnotations